Collaborative large language models for automated data extraction in living systematic reviews

 Materials and Methods

-A dataset of 10 clinical trials (22 publications) from a published LSR was used, focusing on 23 variables related to trial, population, and outcomes data.
-The dataset was split into prompt development (n=5) and held-out test sets (n=17).
+A dataset of 10 trials (22 publications) from a published LSR was used, focusing on 23 variables related to trial, population, and outcomes data.
+The dataset was split into prompt development (n = 5) and held-out test sets (n = 17).
 GPT-4-turbo and Claude-3-Opus were used for data extraction.
-Responses from the two LLMs were compared for concordance.
-In instances with discordance, original responses from each LLM were provided to the other LLM for cross-critique.
-Evaluation metrics, including accuracy, were used to assess performance against the manually curated gold standard.
+Responses from the 2 LLMs were considered concordant if they were the same for a given variable.
+The discordant responses from each LLM were provided to the other LLM for cross-critique.
+Accuracy, ie, the total number of correct responses divided by the total number of responses, was computed to assess performance.

 Results

 In the prompt development set, 110 (96%) responses were concordant, achieving an accuracy of 0.99 against the gold standard.
 In the test set, 342 (87%) responses were concordant.
 The accuracy of the concordant responses was 0.94.
 The accuracy of the discordant responses was 0.41 for GPT-4-turbo and 0.50 for Claude-3-Opus.
-Of the 49 discordant responses, 25 (51%) became concordant after cross-critique, with an increase in accuracy to 0.76.
+Of the 49 discordant responses, 25 (51%) became concordant after cross-critique, increasing accuracy to 0.76.

 Discussion